PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You mean like my feet and those boots?"
 Relan said, wiggling his bruised and battered toes.

 "Ah, that's nothing.
 Once, we got enveloped in a dust storm coming out of Shatnapur.
 The winds blew for three days.
 We had no idea where we were going.
 Even the damned camels got lost.
-We were out of water for three days before we found the oasis.
+We were out of water for three days before we found an oasis.
 Hell, oasis, that's being generous, it was a puddle of muddy water.
 Some of the camels wouldn't even drink from it.
 But I drank.
 Felt fine for about an hour.
 Then I shit myself all the way to the next well.
 Eh, it was awful.
-My camel went from sand colored, to Boltac's Bowels Brown.
+My camel went from sand colored to Boltac's Bowels Brown.
 Terrible."

 "That's awful."